cthoyt/cthoyt.github.io/_posts/2021-08-28-biolookup-docker.md

 author: Charles Tapley Hoyt
 tags: docker ontology
 ---
 [PostgreSQL](https://www.postgresql.org/) is a powerful relational database management system that can be easily downloaded and installed from its [official image on DockerHub](https://hub.docker.com/_/postgres) using [Docker](https://www.docker.com/).
-However, it's not so simple to pre-load your own database.
-This blog post is about preparing a derivative of the base PostgreSQL Docker image that's preloaded with your own database.
+However, it's not so straightforward to pre-load your own data.
+This blog post is about preparing a derivative of the base PostgreSQL Docker image that's preloaded with your own database and pushing it back to DockerHub for redistribution.

 I'm going to assume you have a modern version of docker running.
 I'm using [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac/).
 I'm